DMOJ/docs/docs/problem_format/problem_format.md

 Where the first three are standalone cases (i.e. not in a batch) and the latter four are batched.

-Note that non-batched cases treat their case number as their batch number, i.e
+Note that non-batched cases treat their case number as their batch number, e.g.

 ```
 1.in
 2.1.in
 2.2.in
 3.in
 ```

 would be sorted in this order by the judge.

 These can be overwritten by specifying `input_format` and `output_format` within `test_cases`, respectively.